AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 In CYT2 series MCU, ECC is added to the 32-bit data.
 Therefore, if a partial AHB-Lite write (8-bit/16-bit) occurs to the RAM, the missing data is read from the RAM.
 Then, the missing data and partial write data are merged to generate the 32-bit complete data.
 ECC is calculated over the 32-bit complete data, and written to the RAM with the 32-bit data.

 Table 1 shows the RAM0 status register.
-You should confirm that the WB_EMPTY bit is set to ‘1’ before initiating a software reset.
+Confirm that the WB_EMPTY bit is set to ‘1’ before initiating a software reset.

 Table 2 shows the Power Control register, which controls the system RAM0 power states with a single macro.